ssbc/ssb-replication-scheduler/README.md

 feeds in the "metafeed tree", where the root of the tree is always the _root meta feed_.
 The structure of the tree is assumed to follow the ["tree structure v1"](https://github.com/ssbc/ssb-meta-feeds-spec#v1), which means we're only concerned about the leaf feeds.

-The template describes which **keys** in a leaf feed must match exactly the **values** given for that leaf to be replicated.
-So that if we write `feedpurpose: 'indexes'`, it means we are interested in matching the leaf subfeed that has the field `feedpurpose` exactly matching the value "indexes".
+Each item in the template should be an object describing which **keys** in a leaf feed must match exactly the **values** given for that leaf to be replicated.
+So that if we write `{purpose: 'git-ssb'}`, it means we are interested in matching the leaf feed that has the field `purpose` exactly matching the value "git-ssb".
 All *specified* fields must match, but *omitted* fields are allowed to be any value.
+If you omit all the fields, i.e. if you pass the empty object `{}`, then this means "replicate **ALL** leaf feeds".

 #### Special variables